 From this point on, it will be shown as down - but not before that.

 So 'Flip_Flop' protections are pretty useful to avoid disturbing fluctuations.
 All modules implement it.
 Its use avoids the change of status (limited by the defined or automatic limits, as shown in the case of *proc modules).

 - Keep counters

-This is an advanced option of the Flip Flop to control the status of a module.
-By means of "keep counters" some counter values will be established to go from one status into another depending, instead of the value, on the status of the module with the received value.
+This is a Flip Flop advanced option to control the status of a module.
+By means of "keep counters", some counter values will be established to go from one status into another depending, instead of the value, on the status of the module with the received value.

 An example of how it works is shown below:

 Let us suppose there is a module with the following characteristics:

 Interval: 5 min.
 Threshold: Critical: 90 - 100; Warning: 80 - 90; Flip Flop: Normal: 0; Warning: 3; Critical: 2; Current Status: Normal;

 As it can be seen in the example, the data shown belong to status warning and critical but the current status is normal because the Flip Flop conditions are not met.